Zaid-Ajaj/tabula-rasa/README.md

 cd tabula-rasa
 ./build.sh Watch
 ```
+This will start the build and create the [LiteDb](https://github.com/Zaid-Ajaj/LiteDB.FSharp) (single file) database for the first time if it does not already exists.
+The database will be in the application data directory of your OS under the `TabulaRasa` directory with name `tabula-rasa.db` along with the newly generated secret key used for generating secure Json web tokens.

 When the build finishes, you can navigate to `http://localhost:8090` to start using the application.
-Once you make changes to either server or client, it will automatically re-compile the app
+Once you make changes to either server or client, it will automatically re-compile the app.

+Once the application starts, the home page will tell you *"There aren't any stories published yet"* because the database is still empty.
+You can then navigate to `http://localhost:8090/#login` to login in as an admin who can write stories.
+The default credentials are Username = `guest` and Password = `guest`.

 # More
 There is a lot to talk about with this application, but the best to learn from it is by actually trying it out and going through the code yourself.
 If you need clarification or explanation on why a code snippet is written the way it is, just open an issue with your question :)